albower/Applied_Mechanics_of_Solids/README.md

+# Problem sets
+Example problems (without solutions) in pdf format.
+You can download problem sets by chapter, or as a full set.
+Solutions to the problems will be published as a companion volume to the second edition of Applied Mechanics of Solids

 # Example Finite Element Analysis codes
 Example MATLAB codes from the text "Applied Mechanics of Solids" 2nd edition, Allan Bower